fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 ##### Create Local Admin User

-The Broker utilizes MAX.gov for login when using a remote server, but locally we cannot recieve on their response so we use a username and password for local development login.
+The Broker utilizes MAX.gov for login when using a remote server, but we cannot recieve their response locally so we use a username and password for local development login.
 To create an administrative user with credentials defined in your `config.yml` file, you should run:
 ```
 python dataactcore/scripts/initialize.py -a
 ```